 In June 2013, formal meetings were held with officials of both the Nevada Department of Environmental Protection ("NDEP") and the BLM to discuss the design criteria for the environmental baseline studies that will be required to support the development of a Plan of Operation and other permit applications necessary to enable any mining at or production from the NBP.
 In January 2014, Corvus Nevada executed a Memorandum of Understanding ("MOU") with the Tonopah Office of the BLM for definition of baseline characterization requirements and development of a mining plan of operations at the NBP.
-Characterization plans for hydro-geologic modeling studies, rock geochemical studies and biologic/wildlife studies have been developed and have been reviewed by BLM specialists.
-We are in the process of responding to comments and additional requirements received from the BLM with respect to such plans.
+Characterization plans have been revised in Q1 2021for hydro-geologic modeling studies, rock geochemical studies and biologic/wildlife studies and have been reviewed by BLM and BMRR specialists.
+We are in the process executing the revised work plans which incorporate comments and additional requirements received from the BLM and BMRR with respect to such plans.